auth0/repo-supervisor/README.md

 3\.
 Setup webhook URL so it points to `ngrok` URL.

-[Ngrok](https://ngrok.com/) is a really useful tool, it allows you to inspect **every** request send to your ngrok's endpoint so you can verify data in/out.
+[Ngrok](https://ngrok.com/) is a really useful tool, it allows you to inspect **every** request sent to your ngrok's endpoint so you can verify data in/out.

 ## Dependencies

-All required dependencies are enforced in specific versions on the webtask.io platform by using metadata setting.
+All required dependencies are enforced in specific versions on the webtask.io platform by using the metadata setting.

 ```bash
 --meta wt-node-dependencies=$(./bin/get.wt.deps.sh)